Overview: Employers should institute policies and practices to monitor employee attendance and keep track of employee work time.

 Author: Beth P. Zoller, JD, Legal Editor

-In-depth review of the spectrum of New Jersey employment law requirements HR must follow with respect to other types of leave.
+In-depth review of the spectrum of Connecticut employment law requirements HR must follow with respect to other leaves.

-In-depth review of the spectrum of Minnesota employment law requirements HR must follow with respect to other leaves.
+In-depth review of the spectrum of Arizona employment law requirements HR must follow with respect to other leaves.

-In-depth review of the spectrum of Maryland employment law requirements HR must follow with respect to other leaves.
+In-depth review of the spectrum of District of Columbia employment law requirements HR must follow in respect to other leaves.

 HR guidance regarding creating and implementing effective policies to manage employee attendance.